 The topography of the thick jungle canopy, the evolutionary contest between the trees rising to the empty space in search of sunlight, is solely in the hand of nature.
 As the trail continues through the wilderness, there is a feeling that this is how the world must have been looked before the origin of human.
 Everything is supersized-giant tree trunks are many meters in diameter and tree canopy spreads over a large area that can easily cover semi-detached houses.

-Sinharaja pulsated with life, from the insect-eating plants with bottle-shaped sack, that digest small insects to the “shy plants” who snap their small leaves shut when disturbed by touch, water or even with wind, not to mention the colorful wild-cock, deer, mongoose, elephants, leopards, and millions of amphibians and insects.
-As the dusk approaches, the big players in the insect world such as black-winged ceconda beetle join in the chorus, and the pitch rises to that of an ear-shattering fire alarm or an industrial drill.
+Sinharaja pulsated with life, from the insect-eating plants with a bottle-shaped sack, that digest small insects to the “shy plants” who snap their small leaves shut when disturbed by touch, water or even with the wind, not to mention the colourful wild-cock, deer, mongoose, elephants, leopards, and millions of amphibians and insects.
+As the dusk approaches, the big players in the insect world such as black-winged second beetle join in the chorus, and the pitch rises to that of an ear-shattering fire alarm or an industrial drill.

 Slung along the Indian Ocean in the western province of Sri Lanka, 90 km south of Colombo, the easy-going seafront fishing village is the cradle Sri Lankan tourism industry, where a large number of backpackers gather in the early days.
+Hikkaduwa is a popular day outing place in Sri Lanka and attracts a large number of travellers.
 However, Hikkaduwa is a fully-fledged beach holiday destination now and offer not only affordable beach holidays but also the luxurious beach holidays for wealthy guests.

 Hikkaduwa is included in the Sri Lanka tour itinerary as a place for a calm and quiet beach holiday, while some travellers visit Hikkaduwa on a day trip to Galle.
 It is conveniently located on the Galle-Colombo main highway, between Bentota and Galle.